 I began taking photographs with a roll film cameras when I was in grammar school.
 At some point I switched to 35 mm cameras.
-I have for many years used Leica range finder and SLR cameras.
+I have since the 1970's used Leica range finder and SLR cameras.

 About 30 years ago I became interested in large format photography, primarily for the ability afforded the photographer to manipulate the film plane and lens board and thereby control of depth of field and parallax.
-Almost as soon as I began to take pictures I became engaged by the aesthetic control made possible by camera movements and darkroom procedures, and the potential they afforded for artistic expression.
+I became captivated by the aesthetic control made possible by camera movements and darkroom procedures, and the potential they afforded for artistic expression.

 I began a still on-going study the mechanics and history of large format photography.